nspcc-dev/neofs-s3-dev-env/README.md

 `make help` will print the brief description of available targets.
 Here we describe some of them in a more detailed way.

+### prepare.tests

+Clones repository [nspcc-dev/s3-test](https://github.com/nspcc-dev/s3-tests), creates isolated Python environment using `virtualenv` in subdirectory `tests`.

+### prepare.s3-gw

+Issues secrets for two wallets with [authmate](https://github.com/nspcc-dev/neofs-s3-gw/blob/master/docs/authmate.md) and creates a `.conf` file with filled credentials for `s3-tests`.

+### tests.s3-gw

+Runs tests on S3-GW from `neofs-dev-env`.

+### prepare.minio

+Creates a `.conf` file with filled credentials for `s3-tests`.

+### tests.minio

+Runs tests on minio.

 ### up

-Start all Devenv services.
+Starts all Devenv services.

 This target call `pull` to get container images, `get` to download required artifacts, `vendor/hosts` to generate hosts file and then starts all services in the order defined in `.services` file.

-### prepare.tests

-Downloads compatibility tests and forming configuration files for services.

-### tests.minio

-Run compatibility tests on minio storage.

 ### down